cloudblog004/fantasticfoodies/content/en/posts/628-easiest-way-to-make-homemade-efo-riro-vegetable-soup.md

 1. Take  locust bean

 The best vegetables suitable for this recipe are efo tete or efo… Efo Riro soup recipe first appeared on this website a few years back and was a big favorite among our readers, who also poured in their happy feedbacks.
 Another thing I did differently in this efo riro soup recipe was frying the iru and crayfish in the palm oil.
 Believe me, this step make the utmost.
-Today I made Efo Riro which is one of my favorite vegetable soups. &#34;Efo riro&#34; is a Yoruba word which simply means &#34;Vegetable soup&#34; and it&#39;s enjoyed by many.
+Today I made Efo Riro which is one of my favorite vegetable soups. *Efo riro* is a Yoruba word which simply means *Vegetable soup* and it&#39;s enjoyed by many.

 <!--inarticleads2-->